thewaverguy/wacy/README.md

 ...
 ```

-The above two models are required to run the sample app.
+The above two models are required to run the sample base app.

 You can also download more / other models and configure the app accordingly.